moekiorg/active_mcp/README.md

 ## 🧪 Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## 👥 Contributing